- Docs

 */

-That's the only code change.
+That's the only 'code' change your plugin needs.
 Once Troy Client sees that header, it pulls updates from your server.

 - WP Admin → Repo Plugins → Add New Plugin.